shrikeh/mr-and-mrs-smith/README.md

 * `Api` for the actual application interface (in this case, HTTP).
 * `App` for the application itself, which is based on *Commands* and *Queries*.
 This design pattern immediately allows splitting the application up with Command Query Responsibility Segregation (CQRS).
-* `Infra`, which is where implementation specifics of business logic is written (in this example, the JSON repository, calculator and similar implementations of business concepts such as `Amount`).
+* `Infra`, which is where implementation specifics of business logic is written (in this example, the calculator and number implementation using the `brick/math` package.
 * `MrAndMrsSmith`, which contains a slightly contrived effort at business domain logic.

 Corresponding unit tests are in `tests/src/Unit`.
 Were there time for Behavioural Driven Development (BDD), they would live in `tests/src/Feature`.